 Professor Dr Kate Reynolds is a Professor of Education Policy and Executive Dean of the Institute for Education at Bath Spa University.
 She has extensive education experience working at a local, national and global leader.
-As an inaugural member of the World Education Research Association, her interests include supporting global research that improves teacher education and support for the education profession.
+As an inaugural member of the Global Learning Equity Network, her interests include supporting global research that improves teacher education and support for the education profession.
 She is a Professor of Education Policy, and as a member of the Global Scholars network, Kate is involved with transnational research examining the balance between education policy and the work of teachers in classrooms.
 She is also an Elected member of the Administrative Council for the Association for Teacher Education in Europe (ATEE).

 Other external roles

 - Visiting Professor, University of Pretoria, South Africa